 - For those not eligible for relocation assistance, they will be entitled to apply for reimbursement of visa related immigration costs through this scheme.

 - The amount to be reimbursed will be paid through the University payroll in the next available pay run once approved and processed.
-For new starters this will normally be the next available pay run after they have commenced employment.

 - A claim for reimbursement can only be made once by an employee.
 Any subsequent visa applications that are made will not be eligible for reimbursement.